charles-m-knox/charles-m-knox.github.io/blog/content/about/index.md

 ### Discord server

 I also have recently created a Discord server where you can connect with me.
-You can join here:
+Currently it's more of a sandbox than a populated server - you can join here:

 https://discord.gg/94sX5ex3Ht